techidaily/site-location-fake/source/_posts/5-best-route-generator-apps-you-should-try-on-tecno-pova-5-pro-drfone-by-drfone-virtual-android.md

 <img height="0" width="0" src="https://unicoeye.pxf.io/i/5597632/2134489/18498" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

-### How to Change Your Home Area on an iOS Device

-**Step 1:** Start logging into your YouTube TV account and navigating to your profile icon.
-Select "Settings" and then tap on "Area."

-**Step 2:** Afterward, tap on “Home Area” and then choose the option “Update” right next to it.

 ### How to Change Your Home Area on a Computer or Android

 **Step 1:** Signing to your YouTube TV on your Tecno Pova 5 Pro or through a web browser.
 Afterward, tap on your profile icon to proceed.